Epsom salt is a popular remedy for many ailments.

-Adults are usually advised to take 2–6 teaspoons (10–30 ml) of Epsom salt at a time, dissolved in at least 8 ounces (237 ml) of water and consumed immediately.
-You can expect it to have a laxative effect in 30 minutes to six hours.
+Adults are usually advised to take 2–6 teaspoons (10–30 grams) of Epsom salt at a time, dissolved in at least 8 ounces (237 ml) of water and consumed immediately.
+You can expect a laxative effect in 30 minutes to 6 hours.

-It should only be used occasionally as a laxative and not as a long-term solution.
+It should only be used occasionally as a laxative, not for long-term relief.

 Exercise Performance and Recovery

-Like the digestive effects of Epsom salts, this effect is also attributed to magnesium.
-It is well known that adequate magnesium levels are helpful for exercise because magnesium helps the body use glucose and lactic acid (7).
+It is well known that adequate magnesium levels are helpful for exercise because magnesium helps your body use glucose and lactic acid (8).

-Magnesium deficiency is more common in athletes, so health professionals often recommend they take magnesium supplements to ensure optimal levels.
+Athletes are prone to low magnesium levels, so health professionals often recommend that they take magnesium supplements to ensure optimal levels.

-While magnesium is clearly important for exercise, the use of Epsom salt to enhance fitness is not well researched.
-At this point, the benefits are anecdotal.
+While magnesium is clearly important for exercise, the use of bath salt to enhance fitness is not well researched.
+At this point, the supposed benefits are purely anecdotal.